bigtreetech/docs/docs/KNOMI.md

 <img src=img/KNOMI/KNOMI_GIF.png width="600" />

 2、Click to download [KNOMI GIF](https://raw.githack.com/z1996xm/BIGTREETECH/main/docs/download/KNOMI_GIF.zip) .
-Must change your GIF to the same name and pixel as the GIF what you want to replace.
+You must change your GIF to the same name and pixel as the GIF what you want to replace.
 You can click on [here (English)](https://www.gifgit.com/gif/resize)or  [here (Chinese)](https://www.gif.cn/) to modify your GIF pixels and right-click to view the GIF's.

 For more GIF pixels, please click on https://bigtreetech.github.io/docs/KNOMI.html#picture-pixels

 <img src=img/KNOMI/KNOMI_Tip.png width="600" />

-3、Click https://github.com/bigtreetech/KNOMI to download knomi project .
-Using VSCODE https://marlinfw.org/docs/basics/install_platformio_vscode.html to open the project and enter lvgl_ Gif.cpp file.
+3、Click https://github.com/bigtreetech/KNOMI to download the KNOMI project.
+Using Visual Studio Code https://marlinfw.org/docs/basics/install_platformio_vscode.html to open the project and enter lvgl_ Gif.cpp file.

 <img src=img/KNOMI/KNOMI_Tip1.png width="600" />